Grants and Funding

 Current Opportunities

-The Duke Global Health Institute (DGHI) is pleased to offer travel awards of up to $5000 each for Duke faculty to pursue global health research opportunities in low, lower- and upper- middle-income countries (a listing of eligible countries can be found at the World Bank website) OR focused on health disparities in the American South.
-These awards are aimed at faculty looking to explore new collaborations by conducting a site visit.
+The Duke Global Health Institute (DGHI) is pleased to offer small research support or travel grants of up to $5000 each to DGHI faculty and affiliates.
+Travel grants can be used to pursue global health research opportunities in low, lower- and upper- middle-income countries1 (a listing of eligible countries can be found at the World Bank website) OR focused on health disparities in the American South.
+These grants can also be used for research support, including publication fees, hiring professionals (eg editors) for proposal development, analytical support, postdoc/RA assistance – a resource that will enhance an investigator’s competitiveness in finding external research funding.

 Contact: Kelly Deal